 By Charles Gilmer

 Continued incidents, which stir racial tensions, remind us that hatred and animosity still fester.
 Suspicion lurks under the surface of many interactions.
-News events repeatedly remind us of the tenuous and fragile nature of racial harmony in the United States of America.
+News events repeatedly remind us of the illusory and fragile nature of racial harmony in the United States of America.